 Hello, Fearless Folks!
 Welcome to Fearlessly Living!
-My name is Samina Martin, aspiring to be Doc.
-Martin in the very near future.
-I am currently a fourth-year Caribbean Medical Student.
-A young West African Girl from Monrovia, Liberia, currently located in the Chicago area.
+My name is Dr. Samina Martin, MD.
+A young West African Girl from Monrovia, Liberia, currently located in the Chicagoland area.
 This blog is what I would like to call my “public Journal” it is completely informal.
 On this site, my focus is on the intricacies of being a black girl but is also relatable to anyone riding on this roller coaster called life.
 It is my goal to share my journey with you as I take it.
 The postings are geared toward helping in making the lives of others easier, based on my personal experiences.
 I believe that I survived many difficult life experiences to help someone else avoid it or make it a bit easier to go through.
 So I’ve taken one for the team, I bit the bullet so you won’t have to.
 Use me and my experiences to make your life slightly less stressful.
 I hope you find many of my blog topics helpful.
 This is my very first rodeo, so hang tight.

 Please feel free to follow, like, comment and Share (Reblog).

 In the spirit of being fearless, I would like to leave you with this very famous quote by Nelson Mandela and a personal favorite of mine…